 Like every country in the world, Jordan has some scams to watch out for.

-When you barter for something, always make the terms plain and keep your guard up, and these scams will be easier to avoid.
+When you barter or haggle for something, always make the terms plain before you agree to anything.
+Keep your guard up, and these scams will be easier to avoid.

 Top Safety Tips For Jordan

-These are all rules I’ve broken from time to time, but it’s good to try to practice at least a few:
+To be honest, these are all rules I’ve broken from time to time, but it’s good to try to practice them sometimes at least:

 - Don’t wander around after dark if you can help it.
 Petty crime happens in the day time, but most violent crime happens at night.